carlomarxdk/workshop-transformers/exercise/pen-paper.md

 ```

-## Questions:
+## Question

-1. What would happen if we did not have any positional embeddings?
+What would happen if we did not have any positional embeddings?

 ## Reference